Artur Beterbiev: Personal life

 Beterbiev was born in Khasavyurt, Dagestan, and is of Chechen descent.

-He currently resides in his adopted hometown of Montreal, Quebec and became a Canadian citizen.
+He currently resides in Montreal, Quebec and is a Canadian citizen.
 Beterbiev is a Muslim.
 He is married and has four children.
+In October 2024, following his win over Dmitry Bivol, Beterbiev was made an honorary citizen of the Chechen Republic by the Head of the Chechen Republic, Ramzan Kadyrov.